101 Ways To Get More Customers Online

-Your email marketing analytics can tell you the optimal time to send out your emails for maximum open rates.
-Once you know what’s the best time to send out your emails, you can schedule them to go out at that time on the dot.
+Your email marketing analytics can tell you the optimal time to send your emails for maximum open rates.
+Once you know the best time to send out your emails, you can schedule them to go out at that time on the dot.

 32. Add Preview Text to Your Emails

 Getting people to open your emails isn’t easy.
-Preview text is a snippet of text that you add to your emails that shows up after the subject line and can provide another reason for people to open your email.
+Preview text is a snippet of text you add to your emails that shows up after the subject line and can provide another reason for people to open your email.

 33. Make it Easy for People to Opt-out